Information relating to the gross expenditure of the local authority is available here:

 A guarantee is offered by all banks and building societies that take part in the Direct Debit Scheme.
 Your instruction to your bank stays in force until you cancel it.
 There is no need to cancel it at the end of each year.

-You can set up a Direct Debit for your Business Rates.
-Download, fill in and send to us a Business Rates Direct Debit mandate.
+You can set up a Direct Debit for your Business Rates by completing this secure online form.

 You can pay using all major debit and credit cards through our online payments service.

 You can pay by credit or debit card using our 24 hour automated payments service on 0345 600 1982.
-Please have your council tax account number and your payment card with you when you phone.
+Please have your Business Rates account number and your payment card with you when you phone.

 You can pay direct into our bank account.
 Our bank details are:

 Sort code: 30-92-59 Account number: 00008503

 You can pay your Business Rates bill at any Paypoint outlet.
 PayPoint collection terminals are located in newsagents, convenience stores, supermarkets, garages and off-licences.

 You can search for your nearest collection point on the Paypoint website.
 You must take your bill with you when you go to make a payment as it has a specific barcode on it.